amrvac/amrvac/doc/faq.md

 The implementation details are given in the first reference (Porth et al.), and although it works properly on several tests and applications, we note that the time step constraint of our explicit implementation may become prohibitive for particular applications.
 We just limit the CFL according to \f$\Delta t < \Delta x/ c_w\f$, with time step and spatial step linked by the speed \f$c_w\f$, but in that speed we set \f$c_w= |v|+\max(c_{fast}, \eta_h B/\rho * k_{max})\f$ and \f$k_{max}\f$ is the maximal wavenumber we can represent (i.e. linked to \f$\Delta x\f$).
 The dispersive nature of the Hall-MHD system may then make \f$\Delta t\f$ going like \f$\Delta x^2\f$, and this limits the current implementation.

-In the new version MPI-AMRVAC 2.0, the Hall effect is included when setting the following in the `mhd_list` namelist part
+In MPI-AMRVAC 3.0, the Hall effect is included when setting the following in the `mhd_list` namelist part

 ```{fortran}
 &mhd_list